Trusts and the Rights of Beneficiary Creditors

 Spendthrift and Support Trusts

-Unless the trust document provides otherwise, a beneficiary can generally transfer his interest in a trust.
+Unless the trust document provides otherwise, a beneficiary may transfer his interest in a trust.
 If the beneficiary can voluntarily transfer his interest, then a creditor, through a court order, can force the beneficiary to transfer his interest to the creditor.

 A spendthrift clause can apply to trust income or principal or both and it may only apply to particular beneficiaries.
 Spendthrift provisions may be effected by any of the following methods: